Last updated on December 27, 2017

 - To enter into agreements or contracts for such services or aid as may be needed for the proper, efficient and stable administration of the program;

 - To perform such other acts as it may deem appropriate for the attainment of the purposes of the Commission and proper enforcement of the provisions of this Title.
 (As amended by Sec.
 18, P.D.
 850).

-We at the ECC are God-loving, dedicated and steadfast professionals and public servants.
+- We are God-loving, dedicated and steadfast professionals and public servants.

-We stand for transparency, efficiency and effectiveness in our office operations.
+- We stand for integrity, transparency, efficiency, and effectiveness in our office operations.

-We deal with our clients and other publics with utmost courtesy, patience and compassion.
+- We deal with our clients and other publics with utmost courtesy, patience, compassion and dedication.

 Quality Policy Statement

 Employees’ Compensation Commission is committed to meeting quality requirements in order to efficiently and effectively provide benefits and services to workers and/or their beneficiaries who met work-connected injuries, diseases or death by: